“Well,” Dave said, letting out a deep sigh. “This has to be one of the biggest letdowns of my life.”

-The ryokan owners were bemused when we told them we were returning for a second visit, but I was determined to see the park in two different lights, so insisted it would be worth a return.
+The ryokan owners were bemused when we told them we were returning for a second visit, but I was determined to see if the snow monkey experience could be saved.

 We climbed for twenty minutes in silence, this time in awe of the snowy landscape.
 I was sliding all over the place in my gripless shoes, and thought about how I’d really regret my second visit if I died here.

-We learned that we were the first visitors to the park of the day, paid again, slipped and slid over to the onsen, and it was like we was in a different place.
+We learned that we were the first visitors to the park of the day, paid again, slipped and slid over to the onsen, and it was like we were in a different place.

-The monkeys were quiet and calm, and the surrounding area looked beautiful when blanketed in white.
+The monkeys were quiet and calm, and the surrounding area looked beautiful when blanketed in snow.
 We had a dozen macaques to observe without anybody else around.